-Brauer graph algebras form an important class of finite dimensional tame algebras (see for example, Schroll [16]) and they beyond the scope of monomial algebras.
-In recent years, there has been a renewed interest in Brauer graph algebras.
+Brauer graph algebras form an important class of finite dimensional tame algebras (see for example, Schroll [19]).
+In recent years, there has been a renewed interest in these algebras.
+Since Brauer graph algebras are in general not monomial algebras, the parallel paths method developed by Strametz in [22] cannot be directly applied to study the first Hochschild cohomology of these algebras.
 In this section, we will use our generalized parallel paths method to study the first Hochschild cohomology groups of Brauer graph algebras.

-4.1 Review on Brauer graph algebras
+4.1 Brauer graph algebras

-Definition 4.1. ([16, Definition 2.1]) A Brauer graph G is a tuple G = (V, E, m, o) where
+Definition 4.1. ([19, Definition 2.1]) A Brauer graph G is a tuple G = (V, E, m, o) where